Ciran0/Clia/README.md

 ### Creating the initial supercontinent
 > "As a user, I want to be able to surround the cratons with the initial continental crust"

-- [ ] A continental crust option that allows the user to surroung the cratons with a new polygon
+- [ ] A continental crust option that allows the user to surround the cratons with a new polygon
 - [ ] Check if the supercontinent correctly surrounds every cratons

 ### Arbitrary editing
-> "As a user, I want to be able to create or modify features without having to justify it with techtonic history"
+> "As a user, I want to be able to create or modify features without having to justify it with tectonic history"

 - [ ] A "generic feature" option that allows the user to add custom features
 - [ ] The user can define how these new features interact with the tectonic process